bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ### selectors

-In order for us to apply styling rules to html elements, we have to know which elements to apply the rules to, in come selectors.
-You can select all elements of a certain type: p, div, body, etc. or you can apply a class or id to each individual element.
+In order for us to apply styling rules to html elements, we have to know which elements to apply the rules to - in come selectors.
+You can select all elements of a certain type: p, div, body, etc., or you can apply a class or id to each individual element.
 We apply these selectors to the HTML tags themselves in the form of a flag:

 ```html
   <div id="divId"></div>
   <div class="divClass"></div>
 ```

-Ids: are titles that can only appear on a single element, think of it as you would your drivers license number ONLY you have that one number.
+Ids: are titles that can only appear on a single element.
+Think of it as you would your driver's license number; ONLY you have that one number.

 Classes: on the other hand can apply to multiple elements.
 Think of it like a class room, usually you aren't the only person in a class, although you might be, the class is big enough for lots of people.